tuckerjohnson/Mutable-Subjects/README.md

 ## Performance instruction

 To start the program open MutableSubjects.scd in supercollider.
-Select "language" from the drop-down menu, and choose "Evaluate file."
+Select "language" from the drop-down menu, and choose "Evaluate file," or right-click in the document and select "select all" the press shift+enter to evaluate.
 The program window will open.

 At the outset of the piece the performer is asked to play and select a pitch collection.
 After clicking the arrow, the virtual performer will select a pitch collection of the same size.
 As soon as the virtual player finishes playing this collection, the piece will begin.